netxillon/Airflow-gurmukh/README.md

 ##### This playbook does the below:

 >1.
 Setup ssh passphraseless access and sudoers files if needed.
 >2.
-Optimize the Centos/RedHat machines in terms of sysctl, limits, network, swap, SElinux, THP
+Optimize the Centos/RedHat machines in terms of entropy, sysctl, ulimits, network, swap, Selinux, THP, file descriptors etc
 >3.
-Install Utility packages
+Install Utility packages - ntp, devel packages, epel-release etc
 >4.
-Install prequisists for Airflow, rabbitmq
+Install prequisists for Airflow, rabbitmq (pip3 and python3)
 >5.
 Install and configure Rabbitmq
 >6.
 Install and Configure Airflow
 >7.
 Install MariaDB and Configre it for Airflow if needed.
+This is MariaDB10.5 as minimum needed is 10.2
 >8.
 Setup HAProxy to point to the webservers

 **Make sure you understand YAML and make.
 YAML does not like "Tabs" but "make" loves it.**